 There are two main types of plugins, both of which are supported in Team and Enterprise Editions:

-- Server plugins: Makes it easier to integrate with third-party systems such as JIRA, GitLab or Jenkins.
+- Server plugins (Release Candidate): Makes it easier to integrate with third-party systems such as JIRA, GitLab or Jenkins.
 A sample plugin for a video and audio call system with Zoom is available here.
 A sample plugin that auto-censors restricted words and intercepts them is described here.

 Later in upcoming releases, the Enterprise Edition will also support plugins that enable you to extend Mattermost functionality to meet a specific, complex requirement such as profiling performance metrics, and to implement highly customized compliance rules for information barriers.